axibase/atsd/rule-engine/functions-statistical.md

   wavg() double
 ```

-Weighted average.
-Weight = sample index which starts from 0 for the first sample.
+Calculates weighted average.
+Weight is the sample index which starts from `0` for the first sample.

 ## `wtavg`